Get A Library Card

 - MBL/WHOI/USGS/SEA/Falmouth Hospital ID/CLOC-Highfield/Cape Cod Conservatory/Woods Hole Research Center (or other local agencies at the director’s discretion) and their families.

 - Military ID for active duty personnel, a spouse and/or dependent of personnel attached to or living on a U.S. Military site in Massachusetts.

 Library cards are NOT available for short term visitors to the Cape, staying less than two weeks.
 However, short term visitors are welcome to use our free WIFI.
 (It is an open network, no password needed.)
-Library desktop computers are accessible by purchasing a Visitor's Day Pass for $1.00.
-Used books are for sale in the Lower Lobby "Book Nook," and free paperback books are offered during the summer season in The Beach Basket located in the main adult stacks.
+Library desktop computers are accessible with a free Visitor’s Day Pass.
+Used books are for sale in the Lower Lobby “Book Nook,” and free paperback books are offered during the summer season in The Beach Basket located in the main adult stacks.

 Item Limit: 6

 Local group facilities providing temporary housing or assistance.

 Back up address from Massachusetts license, health card, verification from counselor, etc. must also be provided.